lextm/jekyll-theme-chirpy/_posts/2015-12-29-dockpanel-suite-story-of-a-same-old-brand-new-theme.md

 ---
 layout: post
 title: "DockPanel Suite: Story of A Same Old Brand New Theme"
+description: "This post is about how I created a new theme for DockPanel Suite."
 tags: Code-Beautifier-Collection Delphi
 excerpt_separator: <!--more-->
 ---